BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/synths/2-sc-synths.md

 In the real world, a synth is an instrument that can be played.
 However, in ``sclang``, we distinguish between the instrument (as a potential/thing) and the played instrument (as a process).
 While the thing is an instance of [SynthDef](https://doc.sccode.org/Classes/SynthDef.html), the process (an executed [signal-flow graph (SFG)](https://en.wikipedia.org/wiki/Signal-flow_graph)) is an instance of [Synth](https://doc.sccode.org/Classes/Synth.html).
-If we instanciate a [Synth](https://doc.sccode.org/Classes/Synth.html), defined by a specific [SynthDef](https://doc.sccode.org/Classes/SynthDef.html) and its arguments, the signal processing begins and if we destroy the [Synth](https://doc.sccode.org/Classes/Synth.html) it stops.
+If we instantiate a [Synth](https://doc.sccode.org/Classes/Synth.html), defined by a specific [SynthDef](https://doc.sccode.org/Classes/SynthDef.html) and its arguments, the signal processing begins and if we destroy the [Synth](https://doc.sccode.org/Classes/Synth.html) it stops.

-Instead of introducing a new class for each new instrument which would lead to thousand of classes, each instrument is represented by a function, more precisely by *a unit generator graph function* that realizes *a signal-flow-graph (SFG)*.
+Instead of introducing a new class for each new instrument which would lead to thousands of classes, each instrument is represented by a function, more precisely by *a unit generator graph function* that realizes *a signal-flow-graph (SFG)*.
 ``sclang`` borrows this concept from functional programming languages.
 The SFG ultimately defines the instrument.
 At the same time, the synth definition provides an interface to play it.